North Korea vows to complete nuclear plan

 The aim was to establish "equilibrium" of military force with the US, the KCNA news agency quoted him as saying.

-Mr Kim's comments come after North Korea fired its latest missile over Japan - in what is being described as the country's furthest-reaching test.
+Mr Kim's comments come after North Korea fired its latest missile over Japan - in what is being described as the country's farthest-reaching test.

 The move split world powers who united behind new UN sanctions against North Korea just days ago.